 Hub City Bicycle Network Route Map

-The Third Edition of the Hub City Bicycle Network Route Map is now available.
-You can click here to download or obtain copies from the City.
-This map has received wide acclaim as being a helpful and easy to follow map of the bike routes, bike lanes, multi-use paths, and other suggested bike-friendly routes in the City.
-The map shows points of interest and the more than 20 bike racks at public locations thorough out the city, including many in the City Center, at City Parks and public gathering places.
+The Fourth Edition of the Hub City Bicycle Network Route Map has received wide acclaim as being a helpful and easy-to-follow map of the bike routes, bike lanes, multi-use paths, and other suggested bike-friendly routes in the City.
+The map shows points of interest and more than 20 bike racks at public locations throughout the city, including many in the City Center, City Parks, and public gathering places.

-The map also shows the “Hub City Bike Loop”, a signed 10-mile loop around the City.
+The map also shows the “Hub City Bike Loop,” a signed 10-mile loop around the City.
 The Loop starts and ends in Fairgrounds Park and utilizes both on-street bike lanes and multi-use paths.
 The loop connects beautiful neighborhoods, City parks, and points of interest as it traverses counterclockwise around the City.
-In May of each year, several organized rides of the loop occur including the “Ride of Silence.”
+In May each year, several organized rides of the loop occur, including the “Ride of Silence.”